-There are numerous federal and state whistleblower protection laws that exist to protect both public and private employees who are fired for reporting violations of the law and/or misconduct against their employers.
-For instance, federal whistleblower protection laws -- such as key environment laws including the federal Clean Air Act, Toxic Substance Control Act, The Pollution Prevention Act, and other OSHA Whistleblower Protections -- make it unlawful to fire employees in retaliation for filing a claim or reporting violations, including health and safety hazards, and financial misappropriation.
+Federal and state whistleblower protection laws protect public and private employees who are retaliated against for reporting violations of the law or misconduct by employers.
+Some federal environment whistleblower protection laws include the Clean Air Act, Toxic Substance Control Act, The Pollution Prevention Act, and OSHA Whistleblower Protections.
+These laws make it unlawful to take adverse actions against employees in retaliation for filing a claim or reporting violations.

 What to Do If You've Been Fired for Whistleblowing: Additional Resources

 You can find more information about whistleblower protections from FindLaw.
 At FindLaw, we've compiled additional resources for you to understand if you are protected by whistleblower laws and what options you have to take your case to court.
 Click on the links below to learn more.

 - How to Report an Employer to the Department of Labor

 Get Legal Help if You've Been Fired for Whistleblowing

 If you have been fired for whistleblowing, you can speak with an employment lawyer who will advise you on a wrongful termination claim.
 A knowledgeable employment lawyer, especially one who specializes in whistleblower cases, can help you recover lost wages, back pay, benefits, and litigation costs.